xrdocs/programmability/_tutorials/2017-08-14-validate-the-intent-of-network-config-changes.md

 go build
 ```

 That's it!
-[Go](https://golang.org/) we are all set to run the example.
+We are all set to run the example.
 {: .notice--success}